aerolalit/Machine-Learning/Linear_Discriminant_Analysis(LDA)/README.md

 **Why you should use LDA?**

-LDA can used for feature extraction (using dimension reduction), since LDA is supervised algorithm, it can do classification as well and LDA can be used for data visualization.
+LDA can be used for feature extraction (using dimension reduction), since LDA is supervised algorithm, it can do classification as well and LDA can be used for data visualization.

 **When to use the LDA?**